fozail-ahmed1/FlickerFeed/README.md

 # FlickerFeed

-FlickerFeed is a online social media platform for you to share your instant moments or ideas!
+FlickerFeed is an online social media platform for you to share your instant moments or ideas!

 The live website can be accessed at this link: https://flickerfeed.onrender.com/